beameio/beame-insta-ssl/README.md

 	beame-insta-ssl tunnel 8008 http

-Use the command above if you want to have secure connection, but don't want to install certificates into your own server.
-You will receive following output:
+Use the command above if you want to have a secure connection, but don't want to install certificates into your own server.
+You will receive the following output:

 	Starting tunnel https://qwertyuio.asdfghjkl.v1.d.beameio.net -> http://localhost:8008